stingojohn/alx-pre_course/0x01-git/README.md

 Hi
-My read me file is up to date
+My read me file is up to date  now